h2tc-roboticsx/H2TC/README.md

         │   ├──P1LMeta.json / P1RMeta.json
         │   ├──P1L.cal/P1R.cal
         │   └──P1L.fbx/P1R.fbx
         ├──{zed-id}.svo
         ├──{zed-id}.csv
         ├──event_{timestamp}.raw
         ├──event.bias
         └──optitrack.csv
 ```

-`{zed-id}` indicates three involved ZED devices, including `17471`, `24483054` and `28280967`, which are the fixed third-person (side), the dynamic egocentric and the fixed third-person (back)respectively. `{timestamp}` is the initial timestamp of the event camera in the UNIX format.
+`{zed-id}` indicates and includes three involved ZED devices, including `17471`, `24483054` and `28280967`, which are the fixed third-person (side), the dynamic egocentric and the fixed third-person (back) respectively. `{timestamp}` is the initial timestamp of the event camera in the UNIX format.
 A detailed explanation of the data hierarchy and the content of each raw data file is provided in [data file explanation](https://github.com/lipengroboticsx/H2TC_code/blob/main/doc/data_file_explanation.md/#data).

 #### Step 3: Process the extracted data
 Once the raw data is extracted and organized appropriately, run the following command